 Youth Justice Community Homes

-Being able to stay connected to their family, whānau and community gives young people going through the youth justice system a better chance of getting back on track.
+Being able to stay connected to their whānau and community gives rangatahi going through the youth justice system a better chance of getting back on track.

-Youth Justice Community Homes look like other homes in their neighbourhood with a few functional differences to ensure the health and safety of staff, young people or rangatahi, visiting whānau or families and social service providers, victims of youth crime and the local community.
+Youth Justice Community Homes look like other homes in their neighbourhood with a few functional differences to ensure the health and safety of kaimahi, rangatahi, visiting whānau and social service providers, victims of youth crime and the local community.

 About community homes